Power Automate: Office 365 Outlook - When a new email arrives Trigger

 Include Attachments

 Should the trigger include the attachment information or not?
 There is, however, something that you should know.
-Even if you enable this feature Flow (when writing this article), it won’t fetch the attachments correctly.
-I go into detail in this article, but you need to know that you need to fetch the articles separately using the “Get email” action.
+Even if you enable this feature, the trigger doesn't always fetch the attachments correctly, and turning it on makes the trigger wait for every attachment to download, which can time out when a lot of heavy emails land together.
+I go into detail in this article, but the safer pattern is to keep this off and fetch the attachments separately using the "Get email" action.

 Subject Filter